Th1ru-M/th1ru-m.github.io/_posts/2023-08-07-AdvanceAttackTechniquesvSphere.md

 Detection:

-1. Event ID 4624 will be recorded in the guest VM Windows operating system on logon type 4
+1.Event ID 4624 will be recorded in the guest VM Windows operating system on logon type 4

 2.EDR events will record write interactions and new processes spawned from vmtoolsd.exe on Windows and from the vmtools daemon on Linux